ngs-docs/angus/diff-ex-and-viz.md

 head(tx2gene_map)
 ```

-the ourput should look something like this,
+the output should look something like this,
 ```
 # A tibble: 6 x 2
   TXNAME                GENEID